 Dave Pughe-Parry created this audio clip several years ago and it has proved to be an incredibly useful tool to illustrate the effects of distraction in ADHD.

 When parents and teachers hear this audio clip they realise how those with ADHD miss so much of what they hear due to distraction.
 Dave plays this audio clip in everyone of his talks and workshops.
-Many medical professionals play this clip to parents to help them understand the condition.
+Many medical professionals use this clip in their rooms to help parents understand the condition.

-It was recorded at a small school in Fish Hoek where several of the children had ADHD.
+It was recorded 19 years at a small school in a small village on the tip of Africa called Fish Hoek where several of the children had ADHD.

 PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY!

 This audio clip entitled "The Sound of an ADHD Brain" is the creation of Dave Pughe-Parry and Gareth Storer and the copyright of Living ADDventure®.